 I have been told I shouldn’t be feeling regret and remorse.
 For me I sense these feelings as a kind of teaching, a way to deeply remind me again and again to be truly present to what is, to live my life in such a way that I never again cut off emotionally as I did with my mother; to remind me to keep my heart open.
 I thought I was protecting myself from pain.
 I know the pain I feel now is all the greater because I closed myself to her.

 There is more to write.
 The grief that we die at all.
-The incomprehensibility of this fact, still tearing me to pieces.
+The incomprehensibility of this fact.

 I am sharing my experiences and process (if you are still with me!) to encourage others not to make the mistakes I made, to be prepared, if just a little, for the death of someone close.
 To prepare for your own death.